garrigoose/Trivia-Night/README.md

 - No daily attendance on Zoom required **except for Outcomes attendance**.
 If you’re absent for Outcomes that will count as a full day absence, so please show up!
 - You **do not** need to submit any exit tickets during project week (ignore the automated Slack reminder)
 - You are required to communicate with your squad lead **daily**!
 This may be in the form of a [daily stand up](https://geekbot.com/blog/daily-standup-meeting/?k_id=dsa-910872033553&adgroup_id=96910465570&campaign_name_ad=10071775578&gclid=CjwKCAjwzvX7BRAeEiwAsXExo25ZchZ9JOgDt-esFT0qW6Dj36sgBtYkCHLhf-NPH4W7Cw1rKiWhkxoCXVUQAvD_BwE) or Slack check in.
 Your squad lead will provide more details.
-- Projects must be submitted to the [gallery (via an issue)](https://git.generalassemb.ly/staging-1130/project1-gallery/issues/new?assignees=&labels=&template=project-submission.md&title=YOUR+FULL+NAME) by Wednesday 10/14 at 12:00 pm ET.
+- Projects must be submitted to the [gallery (via an issue)](https://git.generalassemb.ly/staging-1130/project1-gallery/issues/new?assignees=&labels=&template=project-submission.md&title=YOUR+FULL+NAME)  by Wednesday 12/23 at 9:00 am ET if you are presenting in person or by 9:00am Tuesday 12/29.
+(For early presenters: you can change your code through the 12/29 as well).
-- Project presentations will be begin at 1:00 pm ET on Wednesday 10/14.
-You must present your project at this time.
-If you do not show up for project presentations, your project will not be deemed as submitted and you will not be eligible for graduation.
+- Project presentations will be begin at 10:00 am ET on Wednesday 12/23 if you are presenting live.
+Recorded presentation must be submitted in the project-gallery issue.
+If you do not show up for project presentations, and fail to submit a recording, your project will not be deemed as submitted and you will not be eligible for graduation.
-- Office hours will be between 11:00 to 1:00pm ET and 2:00 to 4:00pm ET and can be found in the course schedule.
+- Office hours will be between 10:00 to 12:00pm ET and 2:00 to 4:00pm ET and can be found in the course schedule.

 ## Recommendations for Success